Migrating SAP S/4HANA to IBM Power Virtual Server

 Plan Variant: CPU Performance

 This command generates a hcmresult-YYYMMDDHHMMSS.zip file in the setup directory.
-You need to upload this file to the HCMT SAP website and review the results to make sure that the HANA is set up and configured correctly.
+Upload this file to the HCMT SAP website and review the results to make sure that the HANA is set up and configured correctly.

 If you experience issues, you can still use the old check tool.